Zoisite Meaning and Properties

 This stone was named after an Austrian naturalist and scientist named Sigmund Zois von Edelstein, who identified the stone as being a unique mineral specimen in his extensive collection.

-Zoisite is a stone of return: return to the self, return to one's center, return to relaxation, return to healthy norms, etc.
+Zoisite meaning is linked to returning: return to the self, return to one's center, return to relaxation, return to healthy norms, etc.

 The creative energy of zoisite is believed to serve as a reset button, returning the mind back to its objectives after an unwelcome interruption.
 With ruby in zoisite, artists' lives and their art become one.
 That's the kind of focused, creative empowerment zoisite is said to give.

-When creativity seems to have curled up and died inside you or other things keep pulling you away from the work you love, wearing zoisite can work like a mantra, gently calling you back to what you really want to be doing.
+When creativity seems to have curled up and died inside you or other things keep pulling you away from the work you love, wearing zoisite is said to work like a mantra, gently calling you back to what you really want to be doing.

 Zoisite is affiliated with the astrological sign Gemini, although it is not a formal birthstone.
 Ruby in zoisite (anyolite) is assigned to the crown chakra, as it is believed to promote individuality while retaining connectiveness.